-Let's take a closer look at Friday's employment report numbers on Full and Part-Time Employment.
+Let's take a closer look at Thursday's employment report numbers on Full and Part-Time Employment.

 Our monthly market valuation updates have long had the same conclusion: US stock indexes are significantly overvalued, which suggests cautious expectations on investment returns.